SanjanaGeggalapally/SwarmOps/documentation/administrator/node-management.md

 3. **Node Deletion**:
    - Enables administrators to remove nodes from the cluster via the `DELETE /nodes/<node_id>` endpoint, ensuring a simple and efficient workflow.

 ---

-This document clarifies the node management features in SwarmOps, focusing on retrieving node details, editing hostnames, and deleting nodes while acknowledging that other operations require manual execution via command-line tools.

----

 **[← Go Back to the Administrator Guide](../administrator-guide.md)**